po5/harukaze-oss/README.md

 Next, run `npm install @prisma/client` then `npx prisma migrate deploy` to setup database stuff.

+For development purposes, you can run `npx prisma db seed --preview-feature` to seed the database with example data.

 ## Running
 Once everything is setup and configured, simply run `node .` in the same directory as the project, and it should be running!